EmenstaNougat/C3Mini-BlueJammer/README.md

 </h4>

 ## C3Mini-BlueJammer
-The C3Mini-BlueJammer (Bluetooth jammer, BLE jammer, WiFi jammer, RC jammer) disrupts various devices using an C3Mini and nRF24 modules, causing plenty of noise and sending unnecessary packets (DoS) but in a super mini form factor!.
+The C3Mini-BlueJammer (Bluetooth jammer, BLE jammer, WiFi jammer, RC jammer) disrupts various devices using an C3Mini and nRF24 modules, causing plenty of noise and sending unnecessary packets (DoS) but in a super mini form factor!

 It interrupts:
 **The whole 2.4GHz broadband!** Everything that works on 2.4GHz is being interfered, like: